 Grab a clean spray bottle and mix equal parts of cold water with vinegar, for example, one cup of each.
-Give it a shake to combine and then proceed to spray the spot liberally.
+Give it a shake to combine, and then spray the spot liberally.
 Let it soak for roughly 15 minutes.

 Take a clean cloth and blot the area to express the solution.
 Be firm when dabbing, but don’t scrub.

-Once you’ve soaked up most of the solution, scrub the stain with a stiff brush.
+Scrub the stain with a stiff brush once you’ve soaked up most of the solution.
 As it begins to loosen, repeat blotting with the cloth.
-At this stage, you can add some drops of essential oil to dampen the smell.
+You can add some drops of essential oil to dampen the smell at this stage.

 If the stain is persistent, you can try the iron method.
-Start by applying some more of the vinegar solution and place a white damp cloth over it.
+Start by applying some more vinegar solution and place a white damp cloth over it.